eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 attestation SHALL be the attestation Provider.
 This is important, because in some use cases, there are third parties that have the (legal) right to invalidate an attestation.
-For example, in many jurisdictions the police are allowed to confiscate a driving license if the User is caught is a serious traffic violation.
+For example, in many jurisdictions the police are allowed to confiscate a driving licence if the User is caught is a serious traffic violation.
 Another example is an electronic prescription for medicines that is valid only once and must not be usable anymore after the User has received the medicines[^20] .
 A third example is when